-Same meadow, and as you can see the lotus is dominant.
-Yet measured indications are that soil nitrogen levels are getting worse in this meadow despite all these lotuses.
-Here, it is now as low as 2ppm and here we do have a culprit: that weird looking silvery thing growing in there, especially in the left foreground.
-That is Gnaphalium purpureum (purple cudweed).
-It's native.
-Nothing eats it.
+Same meadow higher up, and here lotus is dominant.
+Yet measurements indicated that soil nitrate levels were getting worse despite all these lotuses.
+By 2013 it was as low as 2ppm and here we do have a culprit: that weird looking silvery thing growing in there, especially in the left foreground.
+As you know, this was thought to be native Gnaphalium purpureum (purple cudweed).

+Nothing eats this stuff.
 Even though I did not particularly like it, I let it go.
-After all, it is native, and it is very effective at suppressing weeds.
+"After all, it is native, and it is very effective at suppressing weeds."
+So I thought, despite these stark indications to the contrary.

-Look at it go!
-More importantly, look at the grasses.
+It took this sledge hammer to get my attention.
+Look at the grasses.
+In April???
+That crappy?
 And where are the lotuses and clovers?
 This meadow now measured virtually NO available nitrogen.
-It was getting time to do something about it.

-Unfortunately, besides suppressing weeds, purple cudweed also seems very capable of suppressing just about anything else, exotic or native.
-Look at what it is doing to this lupine (with the blue flowers), turning its leaves as red as a beet in mid-April!
+Unfortunately, besides suppressing weeds, this cudweed also seemed very capable of suppressing just about anything.
+Look at what it is doing to this lupine (another nitrogen fixer, with the blue flowers), turning its leaves as red as a beet in mid-April!!!